 Peru to temporarily suspend Repsol's offshore oil unloading after spill

-LIMA, Jan 31 (Reuters) - Peru Environmnent Minister Ruben Ramirez said on Monday that the governmment will temporarily suspend Repsol's REP.MC offshore oil unloading operations following a spill of over 10,000 barrels that has caused widespread environmental damage.
+LIMA, Jan 31 (Reuters) - Peru Environment Minister Ruben Ramirez said on Monday that the government will temporarily suspend Repsol's REP.MC offshore oil unloading operations following a spill of over 10,000 barrels that has caused widespread environmental damage.

 Ramirez said the suspension of operations would last until the company "can offer technical guarantees that another spill will not happen."